 The initial consultation and review are at NO COST or obligation to you.
 Once I've reviewed your material, I will give you a firm price quote.

 "Jim, just wanted you to know my resume was a big hit.
 They even complimented me on how well it was put together!
 I was hired on the spot!"

 J. C., Huntsville, AL

 Whether you are starting from scratch or already have an existing draft, Hastings Business Service has the expertise you need to polish your resume so you can attract more attention from employers.

 Finished presentations shouldn't exceed two pages, except for federal resumes and CVs.
 Cover letters shouldn't exceed one page.
 List the last 10-15 years of experience; employers are less interested in older history.
 I often place accomplishments before work history, since my aim is to focus on your achievements, or bragging points, not day-to-day items.
 If you can give numbers and percentages for your accomplishments, this adds even more weight.

 Education and professional development

 Licenses and certifications

+Don't use "References Available on Request" -- it's passé.
 I list references in a separate document -- except for federal resumes.
-When I come across "References Available on Request," I take it out -- it's passé.
 Don't offer your references till an employer asks for them.
 List contact information for each name shown.

 Omit hobbies, unless relevant to your job search.
 Omit reasons for leaving former positions, date of birth, marital status, health status, and children's names and ages.
 Wait till the interview -- and, even then, don't volunteer any items the employer hasn't asked for.